what is investment Logic mapping and why do it?

 it provides a structured approach to agreeing options that are most closely targeted to desired benefits

 The ILM process involves between one and four facilitated workshops with key stakeholders, facilitated by a DTF-accredited facilitator.
-Workshops ask the questions below and achieve the outputs shown below.
+Each workshop is built around one of four themes, as shown in the graphic above.

 The sooner you start your ILM process, the more time you will have to build the most compelling case for change in the business case, and the clearer your investment case will be when you bump into the Minister or your senior executive in the corridor.